mahan-khoshdel/python-library-management/readme.md

 | Source | get_all(), insert(), update(), delete() |
 | Translator | get_all(), insert(), update(), delete() |

-Each CRUD method communicates directly with the SQLite database and returns Python objects representing the corresponding records.
+Each of the CRUD methods talks directly to the SQLite database and then gives back Python objects that show the matching records.

 ---

-# ⚙ Requirements
+# Requirements

-Before running this project, make sure the following software is installed on your system.
+Before you start this project, it's really important to have the right software installed on your computer.
 | Software | Version |
 |----------|---------|
 | Python | 3.10 or later |